VoluntaryLabs/NavNodeKit/README.md

 NavNodeKit
 ==========

-Defines NavNode object used for NavKit.
+Defines model level objects used for NavKit.
+This is separated from NavKit so non UI related frameworks can link it without adding UI dependencies.